cameli15/Habit-Hero/README.md

 2. Install the required dependencies by running pip install questionary and sqlite3 should already be a part of your Python if not, you can install it following these instructions: https://stackoverflow.com/questions/19530974/how-can-i-add-the-sqlite3-module-to-python

-3. Run the program by first executing the other files to initialize the database and classes.
-Then to run the program, run the main.py file last and use the program from the command line.
+3. Run the program by first executing the other files *(database_manager.py, userhabit.py and, login.py)* to initialize the database and classes.

+5. Then to run the program for use, run the main.py file and use the program from the command line.

-3. Follow the on-screen prompts to register/login and manage your habits.
+6. Follow the on-screen prompts to register/login and manage your habits.

 **Works Cited**